Manually creating optimized Windows images for Horizon VMs

 - Go back to the vSphere remote console for the VM.

-- Run Setup64.exe.
+- Run setup.exe.

-- Click Next on the Welcome Page
+- Click Next on the welcome page.

 - Click Next.

-- Select the Custom Setup Type
+- Select the custom setup type.

 - Select Custom.